Information Inequalities for Five Random Variables: What to Compute? How to Compute?

 This result is independent of the order in which the reductions are applied, which is also shown by the decomposition formula

 The proof of the following lemma can be found in \cite{exploring} or \cite{M.twocon}.
-In this paper only the first part of the lemma is needed, which can be verified by direct computation. \begin{lemma} Let $0\le \alpha\le f(i)$.
-If $f$ is a polymatroid, then $f\dn^i_\alpha$ is also a polymatroid.
-If, in addition, $f$ is almost entropic, then so is $f\dn^i_\alpha$.
+In this paper only the first part of the lemma is needed, which can be verified by direct computation.